Liberatrix/RuinsClan/Consitution/RCCORAF.md

  15. To all members within Ruins Clan
   - (1) Every individual is equal before and under the law and has the right to the equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability.
+    - (a) No discrinination of any kind, including that of other life form(s).

 *`Affirmative action programs`*

-  - (2) From the subsection above (1) does not preclude / stops any by-law, program or activity that has its object the amelioration of conditions of disadvantaged individuals or groups including those that are disadvantaged because of race, national or ethnic origin, colour, religion, sex, age or mental or physical disability.
+  - (2) From the subsection above (1) does not preclude / stops any by-law, program or activity that has its object the amelioration of conditions of disadvantaged individuals or groups including those that are disadvantaged because of race, national or ethnic origin, colour, religion, sex, age or mental or physical disability, including (a).

 ##  <p align="center"> Official Language(s) of Ruins Clan </p>